Affordable Housing on the Rise in Buncombe County: Habitat for Humanity

 Kay Smith | February 21, 2024

-Asheville area Habitat for Humanity was founded in 1983.
-It was the first Habitat affiliate in North Carolina.
+Established in 1983, Asheville Area Habitat for Humanity was the first Habitat affiliate in North Carolina.
 Through many different programs, Habitat has successfully aided more than 2,100 adults and children in Buncombe County.
-The process of getting a Habitat home includes an application that will detail if you need safe housing, have low to moderate income and can pay an affordable mortgage.
+To qualify for a Habitat home, applicants must demonstrate a need for safe housing, a low-to-moderate income, and the ability to afford an accessible mortgage.

 Lawrence said that the work done by Habitat is not only effective but intentional.